angulardart/site-angulardart/src/faq.md

 provides access to operating system files and directories with APIs not available to the browser.

+### Q. Why does Dart have two compilers, dartdevc and dart2js?

+The two compilers have different use cases.
+You don't usually have to worry about which compiler you're using, because the [webdev][] tool chooses the right compiler for your use case.
+When you're developing your app, webdev chooses [dartdevc][], which supports incremental compilation so you can quickly see the results of your edits.
+When you're building your app for deployment, webdev chooses [dart2js][], which uses techniques such as tree shaking to produce optimized code.

-#### Q. How can dart2js produce JavaScript that runs faster than handwritten JavaScript?
+### Q. How can dart2js produce JavaScript that runs faster than handwritten JavaScript?

 Think of dart2js as a real compiler, which can analyze your entire program and make optimizations